TruptiCoder/Web-Projects/WanderLust/Notes.md

     We will use Joi to validate our schema. npm i joi
     Converting joi validation into a function and use as the middleware

+## Project Phase 2

+### Handling Deletions
+    using Mongoose Middlewares
+    We can use 2 middlewares:
+        pre - run before the query is executed post - run after the query is

+### Reviews
+#### Creating New Model: Reviews
+    comment
+    rating (1 to 5)
+    createdAt

+1 listing can have multiple review so this is one many relationship.

+#### Create Reviews
+1. Setting up the Reviews Form
+    We will add review form to shows page
+2. Submitting the Form
+    Post --> /listings/:id/reviews
+3. Validations for Reviews
+    client side validation
+    server side validation using joi
+4. Render Reviews
+    show reviews in show page.